A few quick questions that allow us to know who you are. 1 minute to complete.

 We will provide in depth support on what and how you need to prepare for the program in the lead up to its start, including information regarding:

 We believe it's vitally important for each Edumad to have their own space, which means all participants have a private room for the entire program.
-For 6 week programs this means the same room for the whole period.
-For 12 week programs, one room for each location.

 The exact type of accommodation varies between locations, depending on the style found in that part of the world.
 In a city it might be a shared house or apartment.
 On an island, a bungalow or villa.
 Whatever the location, we strive to ensure the entire group is in the same property, and where that's not possible you'll be sharing with at least three other Edumads, and will be a short walk from the others.